+• STH 100

-- STH 100 - At-grade intersection west of Pennsylvania Avenue. - At-grade intersection at Pennsylvania Avenue.
+- o At-grade intersection west of Pennsylvania Avenue. - o At-grade intersection at Pennsylvania Avenue.

 To assist the Advisory Committee in selecting an initially preferred design for a Lake Parkway extension, the Commission staff compared the relative advantages and disadvantages of the alternative roadway crossing treatments considered by the Advisory Committee.
-A summary of the comparative analyses presented to the Advisory Committee is provided as Appendix A.
+A summary of the comparative analyses presented to the Advisory Committee is included in Appendix A of this report.